NU Library Newsletter

 2. Sustainable Development Goal 4: Quality Education

-By creating a supportive environment for students’ well-being, the university helps improve learning outcomes.
-Activities like book exhibitions and creative workshops encourage lifelong learning, creativity, and intellectual engagement outside the classroom.
+By creating a supportive environment for students’ well-being, the library contributes to improved learning outcomes.
+Activities such as book exhibitions and creative workshops encourage lifelong learning, creativity, and intellectual engagement beyond the classroom.

 Book Exhibition "Sustainable Development: Building a Better Future"